How to choose an essential oil brand:

 - Antiseptic and anti-microbial components

 Lemon Oil can also be taken internally.
-Instead of adding lemon juice in your water, add Lemon Oil it won’t affect the enamel in your teeth.
-You can also use it as a supplement in your diet, because lemon is alkaline and can help alkalize your body.
+Instead of adding lemon juice to your water, add Lemon Oil it won’t affect the enamel in your teeth.
+You can also use it as a supplement in your diet because lemon is alkaline and can help alkalize your body.

-4.)
-Frankincense Oil – comes from the Boswellia tree.
-The word “Frankincense” is an old French word which means “quality incense”.
+comes from the Boswellia tree.
+The word “Frankincense” is an old French word that means “quality incense”.
 Frankincense is well known for being one of the gifts that were brought to baby Jesus.
 It is also very much a grounding oil.
 If you suffer from trauma or shock, you can take a drop of Frankincense internally.

 When inhaled, Frankincense has been shown to reduce heart rate and blood pressure.
 There’s also an interesting correlation between Frankincense and depression.
 Frankincense Oil has anti-anxiety and anti-depression properties, reducing abilities without the potential for negative side effects that a prescription drug might have.
 This is something that people who are looking for a natural solution for anxiety or depression can try.
 There is also a lot of information about Frankincense in regards to its cancer-fighting properties.
 It can help fight cancer and deal with some of the side effects of chemotherapy.

-5.)
-Thieves Oil – is an immune-boosting blend.
+is an immune-boosting blend.
 It is a combination of cloves, lemon, eucalyptus radiata, cinnamon bark, and rosemary.
 Thieves Oil also has excellent cleaning properties.
-You can put 10-15 drops of Thieves Oil in a half a bucket of cleaning water for your floor, or mix 1 drop of Thieves Oil per ounce of water in a spray bottle.
+You can put 10-15 drops of Thieves Oil in a half a bucket of cleaning water for your floor or mix 1 drop of Thieves Oil per ounce of water in a spray bottle.

 When making sprays with essential oil, you need to drop the oil into a little bit of alcohol or it won't mix with the water.